audioscavenger/save-image-extended-comfyui/README.md

 - [x] delimiter is now whatever you want, free field.
 Limited to 16 characters tho
 - [x] all is instance methods, previously we had @staticmethods.
 Why?
 Don't know.
 - [x] check get_latest_counter: does it still work with subfolders? yessir
+- [x] bugfix: custom_name was not updated for int and floats
 - [ ] add what I was looking for the last 6 months in the first place: %node.attribute% from any node.
 - [ ] add what I was looking for the last 6 months in the first place: #000.attribute from any node.
 - [ ] bugfix: when using /name in foldername_keys, Comfy thinks you want to save outside the output folder